radtriste/kogito-pipelines/docs/nightly_and_release.md

 In case the main pipeline is failing, this will be most likely a Groovy error.
 This can happen when changes have been made to the [Release Jenkinsfile](../Jenkinsfile.release).

-The problem will need to be corrected on `master` and the pipeline could be restarted.
+The problem will need to be corrected on `main` and the pipeline could be restarted.

 #### Release pipeline is reporting a called *-deploy job is failing